July 23, 2021

 You’ll want to go over the vehicle history carefully to make sure that any necessary repairs have been made.
 When you should test drive is next on the list of what to look for when test driving a used car.

 Once you have a good used car picked out and you’re ready financially to make an offer, it is time to take the test drive.
 But a test drive isn’t just about taking the car around the block.
 It’s a thorough examination of the car’s interior, exterior, and drivability.
+You don’t have much time to gather a lot of information so know what you are looking for during the test drive.

 You’ll want to test drive at a place that has easy access to a city drive feel but is close to a highway to test the engine and speed.
 Also, rough roads would be great to test on to listen for any prominent squeaks, rattles, or suspension issues.
 It could be a little hard to find a location that has all three types of conditions right by each other.